arcus/Arcus_Labs_Orientation/README.md

 These topics (and more!) are part of the more extended overview (especially "[New to data science?](new-to-data-science)"), which will be especially useful to researchers coming to Arcus without previous experience in data science.

+## Training lab vs. computational lab

+There are two kinds of labs available from Arcus, and they serve very different purposes.

+The first is computational labs, also called scientific labs.
+These are secure computational environments built for a specific team to conduct research.
+These are custom-built and there is a detailed approval process for use.
+For a more detailed explanation, see [the Arcus Computational Labs job aid](https://arcus-education-internal.s3.amazonaws.com/job-aids/arcus-lab-job-aid.pdf).
+Computational labs are also the focus of the rest of this guide.

+The second type of lab is a training lab.
+These are just like computational labs except they are **not** intended for conducting research, and therefore have both limited resources and a very fast approval process.
+Training labs do provide access to real patient data, but only in **deidentified** form and **not the whole database of patients**.
+The goal of training labs is to create a space where researchers can do quick proof-of-concept checks before starting a full research program, and to give potential Arcus users a chance to try the system out.
+For a more detailed explanation, see the [Arcus training labs job aid](https://assets.arcus.chop.edu/education/job-aids/arcus-training-lab.pdf).

 ## What to expect: Timeline for starting a new lab

 This section covers the typical stages from initial request to deployment of a new lab.
 If you aren't interested in this process, or if you already have a lab ready, you may wish to skip directly to this section's [knowledge check](#knowledge-check-1).